Soundness-preserving composition of synchronously and asynchronously interacting workflow net components: Preserving Soundness in the AS-Composition via Morphisms

-Theorem \ref{mainth} expresses the main result achieved in our study.
+Theorem \ref{mainth} expresses the main result of our study.
 We prove that an $\widehat{\alpha}$-morphism from an intermediate refinement $R_1 \circledast N_2$ (symmetrically, from $N_1 \circledast R_2$) to an interface pattern $N_1 \circledast N_2$ \emph{reflects} its soundness.
-In proving this fact, we use the properties of $\alpha$-morphisms discussed in Section \ref{sec:alpha} and the characterization of AS-composition reachable markings given in Proposition \ref{markdec} together with the property stated in Proposition \ref{chalpha}.
+In proving this fact, we use the properties of $\alpha$-morphisms discussed in Section \ref{sec:alpha}, the characterization of reachable markings in the AS-composition given in Proposition \ref{markdec}, and the property considered in Proposition \ref{irmor}.